kazurayam/HowFailureHandlingAffectsExceptions/README.md

 There could be more.

 It was interesting to find that the `WebUI.waitForElementNotPresent` keyword did not throw SERE.
 I checked its Groovy source code and found it is implemented nicely so that it prevents SERE.

+### Stateful keywords, Stateless keywords

+I would like to propose a set of categorical terms:

+-   **Stateless keyword**, e.g, `WebUI.waitForElementNotPresent`

+-   **Stateful keyword**, e.g, `WebUI.waitForElementNotClickable`

+A stateful keyword has a variable of type `org.openqa.selenium.WebElement`, which is once gets initialized with a valid reference to a DOM element in the target page, and is kept in memory to be referred to repeatedly for long seconds.
+The variable is unreliable.
+When the DOM is changed by
+JavaScript in the target page, the variable becomes stale.

+So, how many **stateful keywords** are there in Katalon Studio? --- Well, I don’t know.

+I hope that Katalon to publish the list of **stateful keywords** A.S.A.P. so that the users can refrain from those risky keywords.

 ### Test Cases/TC3